Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 Yes, if you can afford it.

-The free version is a useful tool, and better than not having a set of digital eyes run over your writing.
-It will identify more spelling and grammar mistakes than your typical free checker (I’m looking at you, Microsoft Word).
+The free version is a useful tool, and better than not having a set of digital eyes look over your writing.
+It will identify far more spelling and grammar mistakes than your typical free checker (Looking at you, Microsoft Word).

 If you’re a writer on a budget, try installing the free Chrome browser extension and test it for yourself.